 Friesland covers wide areas of grassland and farmland.
-The strong smell of nature (or to say it how it is: the smell of cow shit ;)) makes you feel like you’re far away from the city.
+The strong smell of nature (or to say it how it is: the smell of cow shit) makes you feel like you left the city far behind.

 12. Embrace the freedom within thousand hectares of emptiness

 The rural outskirts of Friesland are the perfect symbol of freedom.
 Thousand hectares of farmland await you.
 If you search a place in solitude, you’ll already find it just a few kilometers out of town.